romgerman/LuaConnector-Documentation/source/libs/timer.rst

 Timers library
 ================

-Easy way to create and use timers
+Easy way to create and use timers.
+Timer's resolution depends on server's tick rate.
+So calculate min timer interval using ``1000/tickrate``.

 #############
 Functions